AugustMiller/kirby-place-field/readme.md

 # Place Field

 > Please be aware that this field plugin is under development and is not recommended for use in production environments.
-Breaking changes are expected to be made to the way it saves and restores data.
+Breaking changes may be made to the way it saves and restores data.

 I've found that adding location data to [Kirby CMS](http://getkirby.com) forms to be super useful.